DataLab-Platform/DataLab/doc/intro/introduction.rst

 .. seealso::

-    For practical examples of use cases, see the :ref:`tutorials` section.
+    For practical examples of use cases, see the :ref:`tutorials` section:

+    - Most of the tutorials are describing concrete examples of use of DataLab in a scientific or technical context.

+    - Regarding the use of DataLab with an IDE (Integrated Development Environment) such as Visual Studio Code or Spyder, see the tutorial :ref:`tutorial_spyder`.

+    - As for the use of DataLab with Jupyter notebooks, that is one of the topics covered in the tutorial :ref:`tutorial_extensibility`.

 DataLab is a versatile tool that can be used in different contexts: